Bakhul123/Kicad-Projects/README.md

 # Kicad-Projects
-this is My Kicad Project Repositories Including BOM,PCB And Schemas
+this is My Kicad Project Repositories